2010–11 Ligue 1

-The 2010–11 Ligue 1 season (known as Ligue 1 Orange for sponsorship reasons) was the 73rd since its establishment.
+The 2010–11 Ligue 1 season was the 73rd since its establishment.
 Entering the season, Marseille were the defending champions.
 The fixtures were announced on 21 May 2010 and the season began on 7 August and ended on 29 May 2011.
 The winter break was in effect between 23 December and 15 January 2011.
 There were three promoted teams from Ligue 2, replacing the three teams that were relegated from Ligue 1 following the 2009–10 season.
 A total of 20 teams currently competes in the league with three clubs suffering relegation to the second division, Ligue 2.
 All clubs that secured Ligue 1 status for the season were subject to approval by the DNCG before becoming eligible to participate.
 In addition, German sportswear company Puma, whom the Ligue de Football Professionnel share a partnership with, provided a brand new match ball for the new season.

 Lille clinched the league title on 21 May 2011 with one match to spare after drawing 2–2 with Paris Saint-Germain away at the Parc des Princes.

 The title was the club's third overall and its first in over 57 years.
 As a result of Lille also winning the Coupe de France during the season, the club became the third different club in three consecutive seasons to win some form of the double in France.
 In 2009, Bordeaux captured the league and league cup double and, in the following season, Marseille did the same.

 Teams

 On 19 April, Caen drew 0–0 with Nîmes.
 The draw assured Caen a return to Ligue 1 after falling down to Ligue 2 the previous season.
 On 30 April, Brest secured promotion to Ligue 1, for the first time since being administratively relegated in 1991, following stalemates in matches involving Metz and Clermont.
 Brest capped the promotion by defeating Tours 2–0 on the same day.
 On 14 May, on the final day of the Ligue 2 season, Arles-Avignon became the last Ligue 2 club to achieve promotion to the first division.
 The club defeated fourth-place club Clermont 1–0 at home to earn promotion.
 The club had achieved promotion to Ligue 2 from the third-tier Championnat National the previous season meaning the club has jumped two divisions in just two seasons.

 Grenoble was the first club to suffer relegation to Ligue 2.
 The club's impending drop occurred on 10 April 2010 following the team's 4–0 defeat to Toulouse.
 On 3 May 2010, both Boulogne and Le Mans were relegated to Ligue 2 following defeats.
 Le Mans relegation was confirmed following their 3–2 loss away to Nancy, while Boulogne suffered relegation after losing 1–0 to Saint-Étienne, who both Boulogne and Le Mans were trailing.
-Boulogne's return to Ligue 2 meant a short-lived stay in the highest division.
-The club had successfully earned promotion to Ligue 1 the previous year.
+Having earned promotion to Ligue 1 the previous season, Boulogne's return to Ligue 2 meant a short-lived stay in the highest division.